Robert Hampton Gray: VC action

+On August 9, 1945, Gray original mission was to attack Matsushima airfield, however when it was realized the airfield was out of commission Gray was ordered to attack targets of opportunity.
+Having spotted Japanese shipping at Onagawa Bay, Miyagi Prefecture, Japan, early in the flight, Gray led the strike force towards the bay.
+A few hours after the atomic bombing of Nagasaki, Lieutenant Gray (flying Vought F4U Corsair KD658, with 151 as his insignia and an X on the aircraft's tail) led an attack on a group of Japanese naval vessels.
+Gray scored a direct hit upon the Etorofu-class escort ship Amakusa with a 500-lb bomb which passed through the engine room and detonated a magazine below the after gun turret.
+The resultant explosion blew out the ship's side and caused it to sink rapidly with the loss of 71 crewmen.
+Gray's plane was damaged by anti-aircraft fire and crashed into the bay.

+The citation for his VC, gazetted on November 13, 1945, described as being:

-Gray was one of the last Canadians to die during World War II, and was the second to last Canadian to be awarded the Victoria Cross, the last being that of Pilot Officer Andrew Mynarski, awarded a year later in relation to an incident that occurred before Gray's.
+Gray was one of the last Canadians to die during World War II, and was the last Canadian to be awarded the Victoria Cross.
 His VC is owned by the Gray family.

 Awards and decorations

 Gray's personal awards and decorations include the following:

 Legacy

 As Gray's remains were never found, he was listed as missing in action and presumed dead.
 He is commemorated, with other Canadians who died or were buried at sea during the First and Second World Wars, at the Halifax Memorial in Point Pleasant Park, Halifax, Nova Scotia.

 The War Memorial Gym at University of British Columbia, Royal Canadian Legion hall in Nelson, numerous other sites in Nelson, and the wardroom of HMCS Tecumseh (his RCNVR home unit) also bear plaques in his honour.

+Gray is one of fourteen figures commemorated at the Valiants Memorial in Ottawa.

 A memorial for Gray was erected at Onagawa Bay in 1989 in Sakiyama Park.
 This is the only memorial dedicated to a foreign soldier on Japanese soil.
 Following the devastation of the March 11, 2011 earthquake (during which the granite monument itself was knocked over), the monument (with new plaque) was moved from its original location in Sakiyama Park to one beside the hospital (Onagawacho Community Medicine Center) in Onagawa Town.
 A rededication ceremony was held August 24, 2012.
-Gray is one of fourteen figures commemorated at the Valiants Memorial in Ottawa.

 To celebrate the Centennial of the Canadian Navy, during the 2010 air show season, Vintage Wings of Canada flew at events across Canada in a Corsair bearing the markings of the plane Gray was likely flying that fateful day.

 His life is recorded in A Formidable Hero: Lt.
 R.H.
 Gray, VC, DSC, RCNVR by Stuart E. Soward, published by Trafford Neptune.